 • unclassifiable - EPA is not able to determine an area's status after evaluating the available information

 Typically, an area is declared nonattainment based on data collected at one or more ambient air monitoring sites within the area.
-However, sometimes the nonattainment designation can be made based on the use of air quality models that use monitoring data from other areas.
-In Virginia, nonattainment areas are designated for ozone.
+In Virginia, nonattainment areas are designated for ozone and sulfur dioxide.

 The CAA requires that nonattainment areas of the Commonwealth for ozone or fine particulate matter (PM2.5) must form lead planning organizations (LPOs).
-The purpose of a LPO in a nonattainment area is to assist in:
+The purpose of LPOs in nonattainment areas is to assist in:

 • examining baseline emissions levels to determine necessary control strategies,